thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

 The global store uses these identifiers at repository boundaries:

-- `AccountId` is the existing UUID-backed account identifier.
-The global mail database uses it to retain account scope and does not replace or regenerate it during cutover.
+- `AccountId` is the UUID-backed account identifier.
+During cutover, each existing real account receives a UUIDv7 replacement.
+The global mail database uses the replacement to retain account scope.
 - `FolderId` identifies one local folder record across all accounts, replacing the legacy account-local folder number.
 - `MessageId` identifies one local message record across all accounts.
 Copies of a message in different folders are separate local records and have separate identifiers.